-There have been changes of momentous proportions that has affected the country both politically and economically since the 23rd of June 2016, which was the day the course of UK’s history was changed by the British voters.
+There have been changes of momentous proportions that have affected the country both politically and economically since the 23rd of June 2016, which was the day the course of UK's history was changed by the British voters.
 The UK Economy has a lot of uncertainty in present times and uncertainty is the greatest enemy of a prosperous economy.

 It is not right to think that all seems well in the business world because the rebound of FTSE-100 has occurred.
 The growing belief that Article 50 (the mechanism to trigger the UK leaving the EU) will not be triggered for many months by the Prime Minister is part of the reason for the recovery.
 Therefore as the country decides to take a short view of such events, it is going to be business as usual.